 Details: The car dealer calls an insurance company.
-The company, factoring in a number of variables such as distance and number of players, writes an insurance policy.
-To get an idea of cost, a realistic amount for this prize is approximately $850.
+The company, factoring in a number of variables such as distance and number of players, writes a hole-in-one insurance policy.
 The company then pays off the price of the car to the dealership if there’s a win.

-How is the price paid for Hole in One insurance calculated?
+How Is the Price for Hole in One Insurance Calculated?

 - The yardage of the hole: 180 yards will cost less than 160.